rocky-linux/documentation/docs/gemstones/containers/docker.md

 The Docker Engine can be used running native Docker style container workloads on Rocky Linux servers.
 This is sometimes preferred to running the full Docker Desktop environment.

-## Add the docker repository
+## Add the Docker repository

-Use the `dnf` utility to add the docker repository to your Rocky Linux server.
+Use the `dnf` utility to add the Docker repository to your Rocky Linux server.
 Type:

 ```
 sudo dnf config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo